KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * joinToString

-    * Creates a string from all the elements separated using [separator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/join-to-string.html#kotlin.collections$joinToString(kotlin.Array((kotlin.collections.joinToString.T)),%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.Int,%20kotlin.CharSequence,%20kotlin.Function1?((kotlin.collections.joinToString.T,%20kotlin.CharSequence)))/separator) and using the given [prefix](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/join-to-string.html#kotlin.collections$joinToString(kotlin.Array((kotlin.collections.joinToString.T)),%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.Int,%20kotlin.CharSequence,%20kotlin.Function1?((kotlin.collections.joinToString.T,%20kotlin.CharSequence)))/prefix) and [postfix](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/join-to-string.html#kotlin.collections$joinToString(kotlin.Array((kotlin.collections.joinToString.T)),%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.CharSequence,%20kotlin.Int,%20kotlin.CharSequence,%20kotlin.Function1?((kotlin.collections.joinToString.T,%20kotlin.CharSequence)))/postfix) if supplied.
+    * Creates a string from all the elements separated using separator and using the given prefix and postfix if supplied.

     * val numbers = listOf(1, 2, 3, 4, 5, 6)
         println(numbers.joinToString()) // 1, 2, 3, 4, 5, 6 println(numbers.joinToString(prefix = "\[", postfix = "\]")) // \[1, 2, 3, 4, 5, 6\]